(Inclusive of all taxes)

 Abhayarishtam or Abhayarishta is an ayurvedic digestive syrup used for helping in the treatment of gas and indigestion, constipation, worms in the stomach, flatulence, and abdominal distension.
-Abhayarishta is known to be used for helping treat constipation and haemorrhoids and helps rejuvenate & tone the intestines, while reducing gas and cramp-related stomach issues.
-Additionally, it is said to act as a digestive stimulant, promoting appropriate peristaltic movements of the intestine, and aiding in proper defecation.
+Abhayarishtam is used for helping treat constipation and haemorrhoids and helps rejuvenate & tone the intestines, while reducing gas and cramp-related stomach issues.
+It is said to act as a digestive stimulant, promoting appropriate peristaltic movements of the intestine, and aiding in proper defecation.

 It is the most common Ayurvedic medicine found in Ayurvedic prescriptions and its medicinal and therapeutic benefits act on the stomach, colon, duodenum, and intestine.